Q. In what ways does Ted Hughes use animal imagery to contrast the primal energies of the natural world with the domesticated spirit of human society?

 In conclusion, Ted Hughes’s poetry highlights a clear difference between the energetic forces of nature and the more subdued human society.

 He points out that modern lifestyles often overlook these vital natural energies, creating a sense of separation.
-Hughes encourages greater recognition and appreciation of nature’s raw powers through his work.
+Hughes encourages greater recognition and appreciation of nature’s raw powers.

 He suggests that people can achieve a more balanced and enriched life by drawing closer to these natural forces.